jacobkap/crimebythenumbers/docs/choropleth-maps.md

 library(ggplot2)
 ```

 `ggplot2`'s benefit is you can slowly build graphs or maps and improve the graph at every step.
-Before we used functions such as `geom_line()` for line graphs and `geom_point()` for scatter plots.
+Earlier we used functions such as `geom_line()` for line graphs and `geom_point()` for scatter plots.
 For mapping these polygons we will use `geom_sf()` which knows how to handle spatial data.

 As usual we will start with `ggplot()`, inputting our data first.
 Then inside of `aes` (the aesthetics of the graph/map) we use a new parameter `fill`.
 In `fill` we will put in the "number_shootings" column and it will color the polygons (tracts) based on values in that column.
 Then we can add the `geom_sf()`.